Student Aid Report

 Military Tuition Assistance (TA) is an education benefit paid to eligible members of the Army, Navy, Marines, Air Force and Coast Guard.
 TA provides funding to students up to $250 per semester hour and up to $4,500 per fiscal year.
 Students using TA may also apply for FSA.
 FSA eligibility will be dependent upon the student’s cost of attendance and demonstrated financial need.

 Students in the U.S. Army must register through the GoArmyEd portal.
-These students must select only Waldorf courses listed with start dates that match the Waldorf Academic Calendar and are labeled “8-Week Term.”
+These students must select only Waldorf courses listed with start dates that match the Waldorf Academic Calendar.
 In addition, such students must make certain to enroll only in the courses offered in the Term Track (A or B) selected on their initial enrollment using FSA.
 Students will not be allowed to switch between Track A and B and must remain on one track throughout their program.

 Veterans Education Benefits